myriadrf/lc-website/introduction/index.rst

 Introduction
 ============

-LibreCellular will use commodity compute hardware together with software-defined radio to create a highly flexible LTE base station, where the cellular core network may optionally run alongside this for a fully self-contained solution.
+LibreCellular uses commodity compute hardware together with software-defined radio to create a highly flexible LTE base station, where the cellular core network may optionally run alongside this for a fully self-contained solution.
 A reference hardware platform will be provided, together with validated software